 I’m a famous witch.
 I live on an island in the center of a large lake.
 A golden lantern hangs outside my door, but no one comes here.
-It is quiet.
 I hear only the sweet tinkling bells on the golden horns of my goat who is feeding nearby.
 I am sitting by the fire, wrapped in a golden cloak that lights up the whole house.

 On the surface, you will find me all sweet tinkling music and golden light.
 Underneath, I not so pretty.
 I have had to become cunning to acquire my wealth.

-“What harm can a poor boy like me do to a great Troll like you?”: he says.
+“What harm can a poor boy like me do to a great Troll like you?” he says.
 “Let me go, I pray you.
 I promise never to hurt you.”

-“Go then,” I say, and I let him go.
+“Fine.
+Go, then.”
 Off he runs to join his brothers.
 He’ll be back, that little thief.
 It takes one to know one.